adkap2/Vehicle-Lane-Detection/README.md

 **Vehicle Lane Detection**

 Autonomous driving is on track to be one of the next big revolutions in the coming years.
-Autonomous driving is to be used thoughout an breadth of industries including commerical, taxi, and personal.
+Autonomous driving is used throughout a breadth of industries including commercial, taxi, and personal.
 Autonomous vehicles require a perceptron module to comprehend the environment around them.
-The job of this is to detect Lanes, detect objects, track objects, and predict motion.
+The job of this is to detect lanes, detect objects, track objects, and predict motion.
 In this project I use deep learning to detect vehicle lanes from road images.
 The model uses a fully convolutional neural network which when given a driving image to predict on, outputs an image of a predicted lane.

 ## Dataset

-- The data consists of a set of 12,764 raw training images along with marked lanes lanes used as labels for each image
+- The data consists of a set of 12,764 raw training images along with marked lanes used as labels for each image
-- The labeled images were generated from polynomial coefficents marking the lane for each image
+- The labeled images were generated from polynomial coefficients marking the lane for each image
-- Each image is downsized to a uniform format of (80x160x3)
+- Each image is downsized to a uniform format of (80x160x3) pixels
 - Training image data was taken from [here](https://www.dropbox.com/s/rrh8lrdclzlnxzv/full_CNN_train.p?dl=0)
 - Training label data was taken from [here](https://www.dropbox.com/s/ak850zqqfy6ily0/full_CNN_labels.p?dl=0)
 - Example images are contained in the example_images directory